rixiobarrios/express-passport/readme.md

   req.flash('signupMessage', 'This email is already used.')
 ```

-This will store the message 'This email is already used.' into the response object and then we will be able to use it in the views.
+This will store the message 'This email is already used.' into the request object and then we will be able to use it in the views.
 This is really useful to send back details about the process happening on the server to the client.

-## Break (10 min / 11:20)

-## Incorporating Flash Messages (10 min / 11:30)
+### Incorporating Flash Messages

 In the view `signup.hbs`, before the form, add: